rlautan/recras-wordpress-plugin/readme.txt

 * Currency symbol - set to € (Euro) by default.
 * Decimal separator - set to , (comma) by default.
 Used in prices such as 100,00.
 * Use date/time picker script - please see the Date/Time picker section for details.
+* Theme for online booking - which theme the new online booking method will use.
+  - "No theme" leaves it up to you to properly style it.
+  - "Basic theme" sets some default styling to make it look a bit nicer.
+You can still override everything with your own CSS.

 = Packages =
 Add the `[recras-package]` shortcode anywhere on your site.
 The following parameters are supported: